 The judge will ultimately then decide whether the relocation is in the best interest of the child.
 In doing so, the judge will follow the factors laid out in Florida Statute § 61.13001.

 A relocation dispute can be emotionally stressful for both parents.
-We at McKenzie Law Firm assists parents seeking to relocate or the parent who is opposing the move.
+Our family lawyers assists parents seeking to relocate or the parent who is opposing the move.
 Please contact us for a consultation about your case.